BestTimesToVisit.com Logo

 safety

 Altitude sickness is real!
-Uyuni sits at over 11,900 feet (3,650 meters).
-Take it easy on your first day, avoid alcohol and heavy meals, and drink plenty of water.
-Coca tea is a local remedy that can help alleviate symptoms.
-If you feel unwell, inform your tour guide immediately.
+Uyuni is over 11,900 feet (3,650 meters) high.
+Take it easy on your first day, avoid alcohol, and drink plenty of water.
+Coca leaves or tea are readily available and can help alleviate symptoms – ask your guide or hotel for some.

 food